open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 As shown in the [getting-started](../getting-started/README.md) doc, a valid [`MeterProvider`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#meterprovider) must be configured and built to collect metrics with OpenTelemetry .NET Sdk.
-`MeterProvider` holds all the configuration for tracing like metricreaders, views, etc. Naturally, almost all the customizations must be done on the `MeterProvider`.
+`MeterProvider` holds all the configuration for metrics like metricreaders, views, etc. Naturally, almost all the customizations must be done on the `MeterProvider`.